manferlo81/foreach-prop/README.md

 #### findKey

 *similar to* `Array.prototype.findIndex`*.
-It executes the provided callback function for every value in the object and returns the key once the provided callback function return a truthy value.*
+It executes the provided callback function for every key-value-pair in the object and returns the key once the provided callback function return a truthy value.
+It returns* `null` *if nothing found.*

 ```typescript
 findKey(object, function callback(value, key, ...extra) => any, ...extra): string;